Cambridge English centres around the world run exams in compliance with the advice of national and local authorities with regards to Covid-19.

-If you have a cough, fever or are showing signs of being short of breath, you should not attend a test.
+If you have a cough, fever, or any other symptoms of Covid-19, you should not attend a test.
 You should inform your exam centre as soon as possible and you will be eligible for transfer to a different date or a refund.

-If you are unable to attend your exam as a result of precautions against the spread of the Novel Coronavirus, for example travel restrictions put in place by local government authorities, please contact your exam centre as soon as possible to let them know and to discuss arrangements for transferring your entry to an alternative date.
+If you are unable to attend your exam due to precautions against the spread of Covid-19, for example travel restrictions put in place by local government authorities, please contact your exam centre as soon as possible to let them know and to discuss arrangements for transferring your entry to an alternative date.

-As a precautionary measure for any exams taking place, Cambridge Assessment English has agreed that, until further notice, candidates, centre staff and examiners may wear a face mask covering their mouth and nose during the test.
-The use of face masks is allowed for both written and speaking tests.
+As a precautionary measure for any exams taking place, Cambridge English has agreed that candidates, centre staff and examiners can wear a face mask covering their mouth and nose during the test, if they choose to do so or are advised to do so by national or local healthcare authorities.
+The use of face masks is allowed for both written and Speaking tests.